Aliases for TBXA2R Gene

 This gene encodes a member of the G protein-coupled receptor family.
 The protein interacts with thromboxane A2 to induce platelet aggregation and regulate hemostasis.
 A mutation in this gene results in a bleeding disorder.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Oct 2009]

 GeneCards Summary for TBXA2R Gene

 TBXA2R (Thromboxane A2 Receptor) is a Protein Coding gene.
-Diseases associated with TBXA2R include bleeding disorder, platelet-type, 13 and bleeding diathesis due to thromboxane synthesis deficiency.
-Among its related pathways are Signaling by GPCR and p75 NTR receptor-mediated signalling.
-GO annotations related to this gene include guanyl-nucleotide exchange factor activity and thromboxane A2 receptor activity.
-An important paralog of this gene is PTGER2.
+Diseases associated with TBXA2R include Bleeding Disorder, Platelet-Type, 13 and Phenytoin Allergy.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and thromboxane receptor activity.
+An important paralog of this gene is PTGER1.